DanielLevenstein/WebScrapingPortfolio/README.md

 ## 🛠️ Design

 Implement a Page Object Model for the following pages:
-- `home_page`: Extracts category links
+- `home_page`: Extracts book data and allows user change category.
-- `category_page`: Extracts book data from each category’s first page
+- `book_data_cleaner`: Cleans book data list and calculates stats from it.
+- `csv_parser`: Outputs python list as a csv file.

 ---